tchapeaux/wikipedia-philosophy/README.md

                         -- Voltaire

 This script seems quite good "as is" to me!
 It will probably not get updated much further.
 However some people are perfectionist and they might like the script to:
+- Modify first link logic to be closer to xkcd reference
 - Handle other languages Wikipedias
 - Handle non-existent titles better (now it just crashes)
 - Remove "etymology" links (not really interesting)